-The results of the present study demonstrate increased passive extensor moments in LBP, with no differences in total moments during the same portion of hip flexion.
+The results of the present study demonstrate increased passive extensor moments in LBP, with no differences in total moments.
 Whether the passive moments contribute to total moments, thereby reducing the need for active contraction and promoting efficiency, or if values of total moments should be altered due to the influence of greater passive moments, is not currently understood [24].
 Alternatively, altered joint angles, and therefore passive moments, later in the swing phase may follow the increased total power generation from the hip flexors during early swing, directly following toe-off.
 In this case, increased passive moments may be due to increased joint angles, resulting from greater momentum of the hip where active power generation is greater in LBP with no differences in passive moments following toe-off.
 Greater momentum of the swinging limb could cause greater hip flexion angles, contributing to greater passive resistance, and therefore higher passive moments.
 The lack of difference in total moments may reflect reduced active components late in swing, or be due to total moments being miscalculated due to lack of account of passive influences in inverse dynamic modelling.
-Despite our lack of understanding regarding the mechanisms and interactions of the passive and active components, it is clear that the passive component is considerable, and should not be overlooked in future models of dynamic movements.
+Despite our lack of understanding regarding the mechanisms and interactions of the passive and active components, it is clear the passive component is considerable, and should not be overlooked in future models of dynamic movements.

-LBP subjects in the present study reported RDMQ scores that were low (3.92 (3.1)) compared with other studies, VAS scores were considered moderate (5.06 (2.27)), and similar to those reported elsewhere [28-35].
+LBP subjects in the present study reported RDMQ scores that were low (3.92 (SD 3.1)) compared with other studies, VAS scores were considered moderate (5.06 (SD 2.27)), and similar to those reported elsewhere [28-35].
 Although self-reported pain is a subjective measure, subjects in the studies where VAS and RMDQ scores were higher were recruited from physical therapy and rehabilitation clinics [28, 29, 31].
 Overall, the findings in the present study remain appropriate to the population assessed.
 Whilst LBP severity and disability may be lower than in subjects attending rehabilitation clinics, there were clear adaptations in gait to modify passive and active joint biomechanics compared with healthy controls.

+The present study indicates that passive moments may be influenced without affecting total joint moments.
+Specifically, it is plausible that LBP may affect the structural components of muscle tissue, or alternatively results in subtle interactions of joint angle and moments during movement, sufficient to influence passive components without affecting total moment.
+There may be further interactions between LBP, passive moments, total power and total work done, which affect accelerations and energy efficiency for movement.
+From a clinical perspective, an assessment of passive biomechanics will be useful to help understand which tissue types are influenced by LBP, on a case-by-case basis.
+Findings suggestive of structural adaptations will necessitate a muscle-targeted therapy, such as stretching or strengthening exercise.
+Conversely, if joint kinematics are altered, this indicates the active component of the muscular system may have been affected, necessitating a therapy that targets neuromuscular improvements, such as muscle activation timing and magnitude, and the specific fibres recruited during movement.

 A limitation of the current study was the measurement of hip passive moments during hip flexion only.
 In previous studies [24, 36, 37], researchers averaged hip moments during flexion and extension, and reported only a small underestimation of moments during flexion, and overestimation during extension.
 However, in the present study it was considered more appropriate to determine accurate values of passive hip extensor moments, for integration into the hip flexion model during walking, rather than over- or underestimating moments.
 Future studies would benefit from direct measurement of both passive hip extensor and hip flexor moments to model the complete gait cycle accurately in the sagittal plane.